cchitsiang/awesome-stars/README.md

 - [wxt-dev/wxt](https://github.com/wxt-dev/wxt) - ⚡ Next-gen Web Extension Framework
 - [tembo/tembo](https://github.com/tembo/tembo) - one cli, all the coding agents
 - [Openpanel-dev/openpanel](https://github.com/Openpanel-dev/openpanel) - Openpanel is an open-source web and product analytics platform that combines the power of Mixpanel with the ease of Plausible and one of the best Google Analytics replacements.
-- [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data 🔥
+- [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The Web Data API for AI - Turn entire websites into LLM-ready markdown or structured data
 - [CopilotKit/CopilotKit](https://github.com/CopilotKit/CopilotKit) - React UI + elegant infrastructure for AI Copilots, AI chatbots, and in-app AI agents.
 The Agentic last-mile 🪁
 - [unjs/unpdf](https://github.com/unjs/unpdf) - 📄 PDF extraction and rendering across all JavaScript runtimes
-- [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is an extensibility-first, open-source no-code/low-code platform for building business applications and enterprise solutions.
+- [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is the most extensible AI-powered no-code/low-code platform for building business applications and enterprise solutions.
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.
 - [meshcloud/collie-cli](https://github.com/meshcloud/collie-cli) - Build and Deploy modular landing zones with collie on AWS, Azure & GCP
 - [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - A beautiful home server OS for self-hosting with an app store.
 Buy a pre-built Umbrel Home with umbrelOS, or install on a Raspberry Pi or any x86 system.